 No- this is not what Women of God are called to!
 Here’s how this night should have went.
 You arrive home and unwind.
 You still check social media, but spend a significantly less amount of time.
 You hear the voice of the enemy but refuse to heed to it.
 God’s love tells you that you are fearfully and wonderfully made.
 His love tells you that you are more than enough and that you are where you are suppose to be.
 You call your best friend, and you both talk about your day and encourage each other.
 You say kind and soul-enriching things to one another.
 There is no slander.
 You say goodnight and open up the word of God.
 You let God fill your soul.
 You spend earnest time in prayer and truly seek God’s faith- even if the prayer is still short.
 You have a peaceful night of rest from God Himself.
 You’re ready to do tomorrow- more so, you’re excited.

 So let’s make a pact.
 A pact to meditate on the Love of God and never let it become mundane.
-Let’s live our best lives, wrapped up in God’s will and by His loving arms.
+Let’s live our best lives, wrapped up in God’s will and by His loving arms and not let negative emotions take root.
 He calls us.
 He wants us.

 PIN FOR LATER!